 Some recent sightings of species of particular interest include Spotted Redshank, Red-necked, Black-necked & Slavonian Grebe, Spoonbill and White-tailed Sea Eagle.

-White-tailed Eagle has been seed for that last 3 days as of 21st March.
+White-tailed Eagle has been seen for that last 3 days as of 21st March.

-Yesterday 14th April I counted 7 Greenland White-fronted geese, 1 Whooper Swan and a few 100 Brent.
+14th April I counted 7 Greenland White-fronted geese, 1 Whooper Swan and a few 100 Brent.
 All geese are long gone now.

 Another sign of spring is tadpoles.